yyfearth/mooc/service/api.md

 -- Proposed by Wilson (Yufan) Yang <yyfearth@gmail.com>

-Use JSON as the format for the body of both request and response, except for login and view.
+Use JSON as the format for the body of both request and response.

 For all response, there should be a header: `Content-Type: application/json; charset=utf-8`